ivuorinen/starred/README.md

 - [bigspotteddog/ScrollToFixed](https://github.com/bigspotteddog/ScrollToFixed) - This plugin is used to fix elements on the page (top, bottom, anywhere); however, it still allows the element to continue to move left or right with the horizontal scroll.
 - [bitmand/utterson](https://github.com/bitmand/utterson) - A Jekyll web backend written in ruby, for a more user friendly management of http://jekyllrb.com/ websites.
 - [codedninja/TeamRoles](https://github.com/codedninja/TeamRoles) - Team Roles expansion on mpociot/teamwork
-- [crweiner/hacktoberfest-swag-list](https://github.com/crweiner/hacktoberfest-swag-list) - Multiple companies give out swag for Hacktoberfest, and this repo tries to list them all.
 - [davist11/jQuery-One-Page-Nav](https://github.com/davist11/jQuery-One-Page-Nav) - Smooth scrolling and smart navigation when user scrolls on one-page sites.
 - [erebe/personal-server](https://github.com/erebe/personal-server) - Personal server configuration with k3s
 - [fcwu/docker-ubuntu-vnc-desktop](https://github.com/fcwu/docker-ubuntu-vnc-desktop) - A Docker image to provide web VNC interface to access Ubuntu LXDE/LxQT desktop environment.